felipenmoura/theWebMind/README.md

 Your projects are stored at:
 	[yourMindDir]/projects/[projectName]
-	You can write your codes directly in sources/main.mnd in your project's source directory
+You can write your codes directly in sources/main.mnd in your
+project's source directory.
-	You can see the generated documentation and source code on 'docs' and 'app' directories, into the project's directory
+You can see the generated documentation and source code on 'docs' and
+'app' directories, into the project's directory.

 Please, check/change the data and options as you need, on
 	[yourMindDir]/env/defaults.ini